Published: 25 Oct 2017

 The government has been encouraging digital transactions.
 In the past few months, the government has launched various applications in this regard.
 For example, the BHIM app (Bharat Interface for Money) was launched to facilitate e-payments directly through banks.
 The aim of these applications is to drive Indians towards cashless transactions.

-To sum up, if you have cash, you can buy gold right then and there.
+To sum up, if you have cash, you can buy digital gold right then and there.
 On the other hand, cashless transactions seem to be a more user-friendly option.
 And given the Digital India initiative by the government to turn India cashless, how about going the digital way the next time you buy gold